Organic Soil Health Education Resources for Agricultural Professionals in the Western Region

 learn about, implement, share or teach these practices, and/or use these resources in the

 subsequent educational activities in sustainable agriculture.
-Success will be based on the number
+Success was based on the number

 of participants, participant evaluations, and the percentage of participants who say they will

 incorporate the practices into their work and recommend to farmers.
-These activities will
+Activities

 sustainable agriculture principles, and provide access to resources that help producers make